Exclusive: Putin 'has recognized he has no victory to celebrate,' US ambassador to UN says - KESQ

 The speech provided little detail on how Russia plans to proceed in Ukraine.
 It followed days of speculation that the Russian leader would use the event to formally declare war on Ukraine, or order a mass mobilization of Russian forces to prosecute a war that has now stretched into its third month, with heavy Russian losses.

-Despite the lack of a quick military victory, Greenfield-Thomas, noted that the “the conflict is not over, for sure.”
+Despite the lack of a quick military victory, Thomas-Greenfield noted that the “the conflict is not over, for sure.”

 “He didn’t announce a withdrawal.
 He didn’t announce a deal with the Ukrainians,” she told CNN.
 “So I suspect and we all assess that this could be a long-term conflict that could carry on for additional months.”